Product Index

 Before using anticoagulant baits the phrases found in the statutory box of product labels should be read, understood and complied with.
 These phrases include the following:

 “For indoor use only”.
-This condition applies only to baits containing Brodifacoum of Flocoumafen.
+This condition can apply to baits containing anti-coagulants.
 The UK Regulatory Authorities have set a condition not imposed by other regulators.
-It is their perception that the potency of these compounds constitutes a greater hazard to non-target species than that of other rodenticides.
+It is their perception that the potency of some these compounds constitutes a greater hazard to non-target species than that of other rodenticides.
 Their particular concern is the possibility of the secondary poisoning of predators such as hawks and owls, and scavengers such as dogs and crows.
 With the possible exception of warfarin, all anticoagulants can build up in the livers of animals consuming a significant number of poisoned rodents.
 The possibility of secondary poisoning should always be of concern when using any anticoagulant.

 Rodent Control.
 It may seem obvious, but anticoagulant baits are approved in the UK for use only against commensal rats and mice.
 They must never be used against other species such as squirrels or rabbits, the single exception being squirrel control using a warfarin bait prepared from a specific concentrate under defined rules and conditions.